ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ---

 As I understood, RegExs are very useful for general work.
-Most of the following regular expressions (RegEx)s can be run on the MacOs terminal, where you can get the great value of command line tools that have no value without RegExs (`grep`, `sed` and so on).
-In addition, I've used some popular tools to explain complex operations later in the document, which has been referenced under the footnotes.
+Most of the following regular expressions (RegEx)s can be run on the macOS terminal, where you can get the great value of command line tools that have no value without RegExs (`grep`, `sed` and so on).
+In addition, I've used some popular tools to explain complex operations later in the document, which have been referenced under the footnotes.

 <!--more-->